chenjingorz/TAP/README.md

 3. MongoDB

 # Project
-Project contained the below two tasks
+Project is implemented using the MEAN stack.
+It contained the below two functionalities:
 1. Upload CSV function --
 2. Employee dashboard -- using mock data in MongoDB
   2.1 Open MongoDBCompass